Louis Theroux: The Settlers: Production

 The film's creation was announced on 10 February 2025.
 It was commissioned by the BBC's Head of Documentary Commissioning Clare Sillery.
 It was directed by Josh Baker with senior producer Sara Obeidat, producer Matan Cohen, production manager Emily Wallace, and executive producers Fiona Stourton and Arron Fellows.

-Louis Theroux traveled to the West Bank for three weeks in late 2024 to film the documentary.
-He characterized his style of documentary film making as "perpetrator focused".
+Louis Theroux travelled to the West Bank for three weeks in late 2024 to film the documentary.
+He characterised his style of documentary film making as "perpetrator focused".
 Describing his intentions when creating the film, he wrote:

 My aim was to observe [Israeli ultra-nationalist settlers] up close, to try to understand their mind-set and their actions, and to get a sense of the impact of their presence on the lives of the millions of Palestinians who live in the region.

 Synopsis

 In the documentary, Theroux interviews and observes both Palestinians living in the occupied West Bank and members of the Israeli settler movement.
-Theroux interviews Ari Abramowitz, an Israeli settler from Texas, United States.
+Theroux interviews Ari Abramowitz, an Israeli settler from Texas, United States, who tells Theroux that he is "uncomfortable" with the word "Palestinians" because "I don’t think they exist as a real nation, with a real claim to this land."

 He speaks with and follows prominent far-right Zionist settler Daniella Weiss as she holds meetings of groups aiming to reoccupy the Gaza Strip and makes an attempt to enter the territory herself.
 During the film, she claims to have recruited 800 Israeli families to become future settlers in the Gaza Strip; she also claims that the movement has the support of Israeli Prime Minister Benjamin Netanyahu, who she says is unable to express it publicly.

 Theroux meets Malkiel Bar-Hai, a founder of the settlement Evyatar.

 He talks to and travels through the occupied Palestinian city of Hebron with Issa Amro, a Palestinian activist, navigating through IDF checkpoints and around areas in which Amro and other Palestinians are not allowed.

-While Theroux is with Mohammad Hureini, a Palestinian activist living under Israeli occupation in Masafer Yatta, Hureini, his crew, and him have to hide in a building as Israeli soldiers point guns and laser sights at them.
+While Theroux is with Mohammad Hureini, a Palestinian activist living under Israeli occupation in Masafer Yatta, Hureini, his crew, and Theroux have to hide in a building as Israeli soldiers point guns and laser sights at them.